 And who cares what people call you?
 As my future BFF Tina Fey says, “Bitches get stuff done.
 Bitch is the new black“

 Look, the other person will get over it.
 They might not even care at all.
 For them, the discomfort of dealing with hero-you won’t last long.
 Even if it does, even if your neighbors think you’re kind of stand-offish, it’s not rocking their world.
 But for you, the consequences of not standing up for your dogs might be long-lasting and deep-cutting.
 Set those limits, then don’t give a hoot what anyone thinks about you.

 p.s.
-There are other ways to set limits and not giving a crap what anyone thinks, like: if they need it, walk your dog with a muzzle on.
+There are other ways to set limits and not give a crap what anyone thinks, such as: if they need it, walk your dog with a muzzle on.
 You will get weird looks.
 But you don’t care, cuz you’re being Safety First.

 Hey, I know this is uncomfortable for some of you.
 But I know you can do it because you love your dogs.

 If it helps, I want you to think of me standing next to you, cheering you on as you stand up for your dog’s needs.
 I’m five feet worth of NJ/Philly-loud-talking-feistyness and I don’t give an eff about saying “No” to anyone if it means making sure my dogs don’t get into trouble or have a bad experience.
 So picture me there beside you the next time you need a boost.
 Know that every time you make that tough choice to stand for your up dogs, I’m yelling, “Rock Star!!” just for you.

 Now go get ‘em Tiger.

 * You have the right to secure your dog before letting the police enter your property.
 ALWAYS do it.